RedHatInsights/insights-puptoo/dev/README.md

     cd dev && sudo docker-compose -f full-stack.yml up

 **NOTE**: The full stack expects you to have an ingress and inventory image available.
 See those projects for steps for building the images needed.
 It's also typical for puptoo to fail to start if it can't initially connect to kafka.
-If this happens, simply run `sudo docker-compose -f full-stack up -d pup` to have it attempt another startup.
+If this happens, simply run `sudo docker-compose -f full-stack up -d puptoo` to have it attempt another startup.

 ## Launching the Test Stack

-This docker-compose file is configured so that we can test PUP by itself with no other components outside of a producer and consumer so we can watch files go through the system.
+This docker-compose file is configured so that we can test PUPTOO by itself with no other components outside of a producer and consumer so we can watch files go through the system.

 You will need minio prior to testing with an insights archive stored in it.
 The name of the file will be the `REQUEST_ID` env variable in test-stack.yml under `producer`

     cd dev && sudo docker-compose -f test-stack.yml up --build

-Once the stack is stood up, it's likely you'll have to start PUP again due to some kafka readiness issues.
+Once the stack is stood up, it's likely you'll have to start PUPTOO again due to some kafka readiness issues.

-    sudo docker-compose -f test-stack.yml up -d pup
+    sudo docker-compose -f test-stack.yml up -d puptoo

 Now you can start the consumer which will begin consuming the `platform.inventory.host-ingress` topic where PUPTOO sends completed payloads.